 Pay Element Purpose Description Link to Performance Annual Base Salary To attract and retain qualified key leadership talent and to provide a competitive base of compensation that recognizes the executive's skills, experience and responsibilities in the position.
 Base salary levels represent a small portion of our executive officers' total target compensation, reflecting our goal to allocate more compensation to the performance-based elements of the total compensation package.
 Individual base salary amounts reflect our Compensation Committee's judgment with respect to each executive officer's responsibilities, performance, and work experience as well as market data.
-Annual Incentive Plan ("AIP") Awards To focus executives on achieving critical short-term financial and operating targets and/or strategic initiatives. incentive with payout based Annual incentive opportunity is targeted at a competitive level, generally near the market median for each executive.
+Annual Incentive Plan ("AIP") Awards Variable annual cash incentive with payout based on Company performance over the fiscal year.
+Annual incentive opportunity is targeted at a competitive level, generally near the market median for each executive.
 The actual incentive award payout is based on the achievement of the performance criteria.
 Using a Company-wide performance goal based on adjusted EBITDA (1) promotes collaboration and focuses the entire Company on a goal that strongly correlates with stockholder value creation.
 Long-Term Incentive Plan ("LTIP") Awards To align a significant portion of executive compensation to the Company's long-term operational performance, as well as share price appreciation and total stockholder return.
 This component also supports our executive talent retention objectives.
 Annual grants of PRSUs and/or RSUs.
 PRSUs reward participants contingent upon the successful achievement of pre-determined performance objectives, using a currency (common stock) that is strongly aligned with stockholder interests.
 RSUs enhance retention based on performance and reinforce an ownership mentality through enhanced equity stakes.

-(1) These are Non-GAAP financial measurements.
-Please refer to Appendix A for a discussion of these measures.
+$^{(1) \} These \ are \ Non-GAAP \ financial \ measurements. \ Please \ refer \ to \ Appendix \ A \ for \ a \ discussion \ of \ these \ measures.$